01.22.26

 For example, if you only pay for a talk & text only plan, then this connection will allow you to make & receive calls and send & receive texts.
 But if you were to try to open up a browser or an app that requires an internet connection (like YouTube), you won’t be able to load anything, as your plan doesn’t provide any data connection for them.
 You will have to rely on Wi-Fi to use any of those other services.

-On the other hand, if you pay for an unlimited data plan, then the SIM connection will allow you to do everything on your phone, as long as you are within range of the network.
+On the other hand, if you pay for an unlimited data plan, then the SIM connection will allow you to do everything on your phone or tablet, as long as you are within range of the network.
 Different networks will have different levels of coverage in your area, so it's worthwhile to check what carrier has the best coverage in yours.

 The simple answer is no. The more nuanced answer would be: Somewhat.
-Your phone will not be able to connect to a network without a SIM card, therefore, you won't be able to access your number for calls or texts (with some exceptions pertaining to emergency 911 calls), or to the internet.
+Your phone will not be able to connect to a network without a SIM card, therefore, you won't be able to access your number for calls or texts (with some exceptions pertaining to emergency 911 calls and use of SOS mode), or to the internet.

 The phone isn't necessarily a brick, though.
 It can still connect to available Wi-Fi networks, allowing you to browse, stream, even access your phone number in some cases to do everything you need to do on your phone.